mosfick21/translator-for-discord/README.md

 ## Under the hood

+The short version.
+[ARCHITECTURE.md](ARCHITECTURE.md) has the long one — pipeline order, the dictionary format, how React is survived, known limits.

 | | |
 |---|---|
 | **Text nodes, not elements** | Mentions, links and formatting are never visited, so they survive intact |